Vexalus — Supply Chain Intelligence

 IoT Edge Agent

 Vexalus includes a lightweight IoT agent for edge device checkpoint submission.
-The agent runs on any Linux device (including Raspberry Pi) and signs checkpoints with a device keypair before submitting them to the chain via Dragonfly Stream's direct-to-leader routing.
+The agent runs on any Linux device (including Raspberry Pi) and persists every event to a local SQLite queue before any network attempt -- so a process crash or unexpected reboot does not drop telemetry.

 # Install and configure the agent